Info-Commit: Information-Theoretic Polynomial Commitment

 \section{Abstract}

-We introduce \name, a protocol for polynomial commitment and verification. \namespace consists of two phases.
-An initial commitment phase and an evaluation phase.
-During the commitment phase, the verifier and the prover engage in a private two-party computation algorithm so that the verifier extracts a private verification key.
-In the evaluation phase, the verifier is interested in learning the evaluations of the polynomial at several input points. \namespace has four main features.
-Firstly, the verifier is able to detect, with high probability, if the prover has responded with evaluations of the same polynomial that he has initially committed to.
-Secondly, \namespace provides rigorous privacy guarantees for the prover: upon observing the initial commitment and the response provided by the prover to $m$ evaluation requests, the verifier only learns $O(m^2)$ symbols about the coefficients of the polynomial.
-Thirdly, the verifiability guarantee is unconditional and without the need for a trusted party, while ``bounded storage" is the only assumption underlying the privacy of the algorithm.
-In particular, both properties hold regardless of the computation power of the two parties.
-Lastly, \namespace is doubly-efficient in the sense that in the evaluation phase, the verifier runs in $O(\sqrt{d})$ and the prover runs in $O(d)$, where $d-1$ is the degree of the polynomial.
+We introduce \name, an information-theoretic protocol for polynomial commitment and verification.
+With the help of a trusted initializer, a succinct commitment to a private polynomial $f$ is provided to the user.
+The user then queries the server to obtain evaluations of $f$ at several inputs chosen by the user.
+The server provides the evaluations along with proofs of correctness which the user can verify against the initial commitment. \namespace has four main features.
+Firstly, the user is able to detect, with high probability, if the server has responded with evaluations of the same polynomial initially committed to.
+Secondly, \namespace provides rigorous privacy guarantees for the server: upon observing the initial commitment and the response provided by the server to $m$ evaluation queries, the user only learns $O(m^2)$ symbols about the coefficients of $f$.
+Thirdly, the verifiability and the privacy guarantees are unconditional regardless of the computational power of the two parties.
+Lastly, \namespace is doubly-efficient in the sense that in the evaluation phase, the user runs in $O(\sqrt{d})$ time and the server runs in $ O(d)$ time, where $d-1$ is the degree of the polynomial $f$.